Congenital heart disease, or a congenital heart defect, is a heart abnormality present at birth. The problem can affect:

 - abnormal heart rhythms

 - trouble breathing

-Treatment for a congenital heart defect depends on the type and severity of the defect.
+The treatment for a congenital heart defect depends on the type and severity of the defect.
 Some babies have mild heart defects that heal on their own with time.
-Some may need to be treated with medications.
-Others may require one or more heart surgeries.
-These may include: catheter procedures, open-heart surgeries or—in the most severe cases—a heart transplant.
+Others may have severe defects that require extensive treatment.
+In these cases, treatment may include the following:

-Depending on the defect, diagnosis and treatment may proceed shortly after birth, during childhood, or not until adulthood.
-Some defects present no symptoms until the person becomes an adult, and therefore aren’t treated until then.
-In these cases, symptoms of a newly discovered congenital heart defect may include:
+Depending on the defect, diagnosis and treatment may begin shortly after birth, during childhood, or in adulthood.
+Some defects don’t cause any symptoms until the child becomes an adult, so diagnosis and treatment may be delayed.
+In these cases, the symptoms of a newly discovered congenital heart defect may include:

 - shortness of breath

 The treatment for congenital heart disease in adults can also vary depending on the severity of the heart defect.
 Some people may only need to monitor their condition closely, and others may require medications and surgeries.

 In some cases, defects that may have been treated in childhood can present problems again in adulthood.
 The original repair may no longer be effective or the initial defect may have become worse over time.
 Scar tissue that developed around the original repair may also end up causing problems, such as heart arrhythmias.

 Regardless of your situation, it’s important to continue seeing your doctor for follow-up care.
 Treatment may not cure your condition, but it can help you maintain an active, productive life.
 It will also reduce your risk for serious complications, such as heart infections, heart failure, and stroke.